-Getting started with a podcast hosting provider
+Getting started with a podcast website - what is a hosting provider?

 When you upload a new file, the provider generates (or updates) your site’s RSS feed.
 An RSS (Really Simple Syndication) feed details all the content a website has published, such as a post’s full content, a summary/excerpt, publication date, author and URL.
 The podcast provider automatically submits these RSS feed updates to podcast directories, such as Spotify, Apple Podcasts, Google Podcasts and others, so that listeners can find your podcast on those platforms, too.